 Connection process review

-In March 2019 AEMO engaged Andrews Group to undertake a review of the overall efficacy of the connection process with respect to the industry’s goals, expectations and objectives.
-The 4-stage review includes preliminary research, research with internal stakeholders, research with external stakeholders and reporting.
-As part of the third stage, Andrews Group has prepared an online survey to obtain further industry feedback, and to test initial findings of the review.
-The survey is hosted externally, with responses treated confidentially and shared with AEMO in aggregate form only.
-Your input will be used to help inform the final recommendations of the review, which AEMO anticipates being able to share with industry in late Q3 or early Q4 2019.
+In March 2019, AEMO engaged Andrews Group to undertake a review of the overall efficacy of the connection process with respect to the industry’s goals, expectations and objectives.
+The review included research with AEMO’s internal and external stakeholders.
+As part of its external research, Andrews Group prepared an online survey to obtain further industry feedback, and to test initial findings.
+The survey results are being used to inform AEMO’s initiatives to improve stakeholder experience in the connection process as it relates to AEMO, including both short term and long term actions.

 Connection website and connection documents update